 Involving the police

-A criminal conviction can affect a person’s immigration status and may lead to deportation, even if you are a permanent resident.
+If you are convicted of a criminal offence, this can affect your immigration status and you may be deported, even if you are a permanent resident.
 Permanent residents can be deported if they are convicted of certain crimes.
-If your partner is deported and he or she was in the process of sponsoring you, your immigration status could also be at risk.
-If you are not a Canadian citizen, and you are involved with a criminal charge, you should get legal advice from both a criminal lawyer and an immigration lawyer right away.
+If your partner is deported and they were in the process of sponsoring you, your immigration status could also be at risk.
+If you are not a Canadian citizen, and you are involved with a criminal charge, it is very important that you get legal advice from both a criminal lawyer and an immigration lawyer right away.

 Other family law issues for immigrant women

-If you and your partner came to Canada from another country, family law issues can be more complicated when you separate, if either you or your partner decides to leave Canada.
+If you and your partner came to Canada from another country, family law issues can be more difficult when you separate, if either you or your partner decides to leave Canada.

 - moving with children